stevenrjanssens/dfreproject/paper.md

 All code can be found in the `demo` directory.

 # Acknowledgements
-We would like to acknowledge the Dragonfly FRO.
-We would like to give a particularly warm thank you to Lisa Sloan for her project management skills.
+We acknowledge the Dragonfly FRO and particularly thank Lisa Sloan for her project management skills.

 We use the cmcrameri scientific color maps in our demos [@crameri_scientific_2023].
 # References